cary-ilm/seabeepea/website/about.md

   example.

 * Conversely, 32-bit floating-point TIFF is often overkill for visual effects work.
-32-bit FP TIFF provides more than sufficient precision and dynamic range for VFX images, but it comes at the cost of storage, both on disk and in memory.
+32-bit TIFF provides more than sufficient precision and dynamic range for VFX images, but it comes at the cost of storage, both on disk and in memory.
 Motion picture images are typically 2k or 4k resolution or larger.